krishnakumarbhat/ArchiMind/archi2/README.md

-# ArchiMind - Archi2 (Simplified)
+# ArchiMind - Archi2 (Multi-Agent Edition)

-A lightweight Flask application that uses Ollama models to analyze software repositories and provide architectural insights with HLD/LLD diagrams.
+A LangGraph-powered multi-agent system that analyzes GitHub repositories via the GitHub API, stores knowledge in Neo4j, generates architecture diagrams, and answers repository questions with RAG using a local Ollama LLM.

 ## Features